 Here $\tilde{d}_2\colon \pi_*(\Sigma^l \kk)\otimes \Lambda \to \pi_*(\mathbf{L}_p(\Sigma^l\kk))\otimes \Lambda$ is the differential in the spectral sequence~\eqref{equation: RAGSS, intro}, and we set $\nu_i^{0}=\lambda_i\in\Lambda$ if $p=2$. \end{varthm}

-In other words, the differential $\tilde{d}_2$ maps the preferred generators $\nu^{\e}_i$ of the algebra~$\Lambda$ to the preferred generators of the Dyer-Lashof-Lie algebra.
-The proof of Theorem~\ref{theorem: C, intro} is involved; a key ingredient is the James-Hopf map.
+In other words, the differential $\tilde{d}_2$ maps the preferred generators $\nu^{\e}_i$ of the algebra~$\Lambda$ to the preferred generators of the Dyer--Lashof--Lie algebra.
+The proof of Theorem~\ref{theorem: C, intro} is involved; a key ingredient is the James--Hopf map.